atman0eirb/hash-cracker-cli/README.md

 - **Invalid Hashes**: Any hash that does not conform to valid formats for NT, LM, or SHA256 will be marked as invalid and skipped in the final count.
 - **Maximum Hashes per Bulk Lookup**: The API allows a maximum of 500 hashes per request in bulk lookup mode.

-## API Integration Details

-The script sends requests to the `https://ntlm.pw` API in one of two ways:
-- **Single Lookup**: For files with fewer than 10 hashes.
-- **Bulk Lookup**: For files with 10 or more hashes, which reduces the cost per hash.

-The API returns either the cracked password, `[not found]` if the hash is not in the database, or `[invalid hash]` for invalid formats.

-## License

-This tool is provided for educational and research purposes only.
-Usage must comply with local and international cybersecurity laws.
-Unauthorized access and use of this tool against systems without consent is strictly prohibited.

----

-This README provides a comprehensive overview, usage instructions, and notes on limitations and legality for your tool.
-Adjust any specifics as necessary!